stabix/stabix/doc/data_from_paper.rst

     :scale: 40 %
     :align: center

-    *a) Plot of a bicrystal with a misorientation angle of 36°and misorientation axis of [-11, -22, -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Matlab toolbox.*
+    *a) Plot of a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22, -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Matlab toolbox.*